 WSJT-X operating tips

 Control transmitter RF output power with the sound card output level, NOT with radio RF power control.
-Optimize transmitter cleanliness by:
+Optimize transmitter RF cleanliness by:

 - set the RF power control to well above the intended transmit power level (say 6 dB to 10 dB higher)